KianoJ/WSL-as-development-environnement/README.md

 sudo apt update && sudo apt upgrade -y
 ```

 By default it will be inside your Windows profile folder.
 All your drive is int `/mnt` folder.
+You can change it in Terminal settings by adding `"startingDirectory": "//wsl$/Ubuntu-20.04/home/USERNAME",` in Ubuntu profile.

-If you use `Visual Studio Code`, it will recommend you to install the `Remote - WSL` extension.
-It can be useful, read the description.
+`Visual Studio Code` will recommend you to install the `Remote - WSL` extension.
+Activate it, it allow you to start WSL with VSCode.

+### **6 - Install Docker Desktop***

+Some tools or service is not *yet* available in WLS so we gonna use Docker inside Linux.

+Download and install [Docker Desktop](https://desktop.docker.com/win/stable/Docker%20Desktop%20Installer.exe).
+Let `Install required Windows components for WSL 2` check.

+### **7 - Configure Docker**

+Once log in, open Docker and skip tutorial.
+Open docker's settings.
+Verify that `Use the WSL 2 based engine` is enabled.
+Go to `Resources` -> `WSL integration` and enable Ubuntu then apply.

+Now we can use docker inside Ubuntu.

 ---

 ## Finish

 Congratulation !
-You can use and install all your Frameworks (NPM, Laravel, PHP, etc) inside Linux __***INSIDE***__ Windows.
-What a time to be alive !
+You can use and install all your Frameworks inside Linux __***INSIDE***__ Windows.

+I'll update how to install some tools or framework.

 ## More options